 • Scrub sweet potatoes clean and prick them about 5 times each with a fork.
 Place them on a baking sheet lined with foil and roast until tender, about 1 hour depending on the size of the potatoes.
 Remove potatoes from the oven and let them cool about 5 minutes.
 Lower oven heat to 350 degrees F.

 • Peel and discard the skins.
-Place the chunks of the potatoes into a large mixing bowl.
+Place the soft roasted potato chunks into a large mixing bowl.
 Add maple syrup, vanilla, egg, cinnamon, nutmeg, ginger and salt.
 You can mash the potatoes and stir everything together with a fork or use an electric mixer to mix until everything is combined.

 • Transfer potato mixture to prepared baking dish and spread top.